NurjahanJ/is219-final/README.md

 ## ✨ Features

 - **Responsive Design** - Looks great on all devices from mobile to desktop
-- **About Page** - Personal introduction with "My Journey" section featuring key milestones
+- **About Page** - Personal introduction with knowledge and tools sections
-- **Projects Page** - Showcase of work with filterable project cards
+- **Projects Section** - Showcase of work with animated project cards
+- **Contact Page** - Easy way to get in touch
-- **Explorer Theme** - Custom color palette inspired by nature
+- **Sage Theme** - Custom color palette inspired by wisdom and knowledge
 - **Accessible UI** - Keyboard navigation and screen reader support
-- **Dark Mode Support** - Optimized for both light and dark preferences
+- **Dark Mode Support** - Thoughtfully designed for both light and dark preferences

 ## 🚀 Getting Started